contentful/contentful-management.py/README.rst

     space.api_keys().delete('api_key_id')

-    # or if you already have fetched the locale
+    # or if you already have fetched the API key

     api_key.delete()